Exclusive: U.N. aviation body to hold safety meeting with IATA, others - sources

 "I'm hoping in the next few weeks ... that we can get around the table and at least start having some brainstorming sessions to see what can be improved," he said.

-In a policy paper issued last year, ICAO urged its member states to report and share information regarding security risks such as terrorist threats and portable air-defense systems.

-ICAO has yet to convene an emergency meeting of its executive council over the Malaysian Airlines incident, a step it took after a Soviet jet shot down a South Korean airliner in 1983 and a U.S. cruiser downed an Iranian passenger jet in 1988.
+ICAO has yet to convene an emergency meeting of its executive council over MH17, a step it took after a Soviet jet shot down a South Korean airliner in 1983 and a U.S. cruiser downed an Iranian passenger jet in 1988.

-Increasing ICAO's role would require amendments to the Chicago Convention, under which the agency was set up in 1947.

-A third source close to ICAO noted that the U.S. Federal Aviation Administration had control over U.S. airspace and airlines but could not tell other national carriers what to do.

-"Treaty law is much more complex and at its heart in Article 1 of the Chicago Convention is that every state has complete and exclusive sovereignty over the airspace above its territory," the source said.

-(Writing by David Ljunggren in Ottawa; Additional reporting by Allison Martell in Toronto and Tim Hepher in Paris; Editing by Amran Abocar, Meredith Mazzilli, Bernadette Baum and Mohammad Zargham)
+(Writing by David Ljunggren in Ottawa, additional reporting by Allison Martell in Toronto and Tim Hepher in Paris; editing by Amran Abocar, G Crosse and Mohammad Zargham)